gaehlerm/SoftwareEngineering/README.md

 ## Number of Arguments

 As for the length of the function, the number of arguments should be kept to a minimum as well.
 This simplifies the function significantly.
+Having too many variables is always a sign of too little cohesion while at the same time, the function becomes difficult to understand.
 Here, I try to provide a rough estimate of the number of variables a function or method may have.
 But this ultimately depends on the overall complexity of the code, etc.

+Note that member variables to methods behave like arguments to functions.
+Therefore you have to add up method arguments and member variables to get the total number of variables.
+And we assume there are no global variables.

-Now, there are very few functions with zero arguments (though of course there are plenty of methods with zero arguments that use class variables as a replacement for function arguments, the argument applies only to functions and not to methods).
+Now, there are very few functions with zero arguments.
 These functions are the simplest; they always behave consistently.
 There's not much to test, but at the same time, there isn't much that such a function can do.
-Especially if it's a pure function [section Functional Programming].
+Especially if it's a pure function [section Functional Programming] which doesn't have any side effects..

 As a function has more arguments, it can encompass more functionality.
 Yet, at the same time, it will become more complex.
 Functions with one or two arguments are usually fairly easy to handle and should cover most of the code.
 Functions with three arguments are already quite complex.
 They are difficult to understand and challenging to test.

-Avoid functions with more than three arguments whenever possible.
+Try to avoid functions with more than three arguments.
 This shouldn't be a significant burden.
 A plumber can manage to carry all his tools with only two hands, thanks to the invention of the toolbox.
 Why shouldn't we be able to juggle everything with just 3 arguments?
 We can use our equivalent to a toolbox: the data class (Python) or struct (C++) [Classes].
 If you are struggling to fit all the variables you require into three struct objects, it may be necessary to rethink your function design.

-In classes, the issue of the number of arguments becomes even worse.
-Methods can additionally access all the class variables.
-The equation is very simple:

-`Total variables = method arguments + class variables`

-Global variables should not be used; therefore, we disregard them.
-Still, when combining function arguments and class variables, it is very easy to exceed the recommended limit of 3 variables.
-This is the main reason why I don't recommend using classes excessively; instead, I suggest opting for procedural or functional programming.
+When combining method arguments and member variables, it is very easy to exceed the recommended limit of 3 variables.
+This is the main reason why I don't recommend using classes excessively.
+Instead, I generally suggest opting for procedural or functional programming.
 When dealing with classes with complex methods, there should be as few class variables as possible.
-Otherwise, its complexity will blow up.
+Otherwise, its complexity will blow up [worker classes].

 A method may access certain class variables.
 However, one does not know this until one has read all of the methods and sub-methods involved.
 Furthermore, one must check whether a method modifies the class variables, unless it utilizes the C++ `const` expression.
 It is advisable to minimize the total number of variables in use.
 This is the only way to keep the code maintainable.

 Following the SRP, functions can only be either a query or a command [https://en.wikipedia.org/wiki/Command%E2%80%93query_separation], but never both at the same time.
-The code does not become more readable when this rule is violated.
 In the best case scenario, you save one line of code by avoiding an extra check.
 But at the same time, you make the code more confusing because handling two responsibilities is much harder than dealing with just one.
 And potentially saving one line of code is not worth violating the SRP.
 A common antipattern in this regard is returning a boolean flag with a set command.

 ```py
 if set_node("money", 50):
     go_shopping()
 ```

 Here, the `set_node` function performs two actions simultaneously.
 It sets a value and returns a boolean.
 This certainly doesn't help with understanding the code.
+I would find it better if `set_node` raised an exception if it failed.

 ### Copilot